Forza Motorsport 7 March 2019 Update

 The March 2019 update for Forza Motorsport 7 arrives on Tuesday, March 12!
 Drifters and wheel users rejoice, because March is bringing some great features your way.
 Not only do we have three drift-ready RTR cars serving as this month’s Spotlight Cars, we also have a new cockpit camera option made specifically with drifters in mind.
 We’ve also made some improvements to collisions in the game based off community feedback and have added new quality of life improvements for wheel players.

 The long-awaited Forza Race Regulations (FRR) feature makes its limited-release debut in Forza Motorsport 7 this month.
 See below for details on how the closed beta will work and when the general player base will get their first taste of FRR (hint: it’s in April).
 Finally, the official Forza Discord server is now open for business and we’re inviting the entire Forza community to join and let their feedback be heard.
-See below for more on how you can get involved with this new platform.

 As always you can see the longer list of fixed and improvements in our March 2019 Release Notes on the Forza Support site.